 How to Evaluate 3rd Party SaaS Product Development Software

 In the case where you’ve chosen to outsource, you must carefully evaluate third-party integrations for product development before making a selection.
 There are many options for outsourcing, with the embedded software market estimated to grow at 7% CAGR, reaching $21.5 Billion by 2027.
-We’ll explore the key aspects to consider to make sure that the vendor you choose can deliver the functionality, scalability, and flexibility to support your development processes now and into the future.

 1) Breadth of Necessary Functionality